Ali Akbar Aboutorabi Fard: Captivity

 Iraqi officials wanted to kill him, but an Iraqi general rejected since he was Sayyid and descendants of the Islamic prophet Muhammad.
 Iraqi officials repeatedly moved him from camp to another, including Camp Anbar, Camps Mosul 1, 2, 3 and 4, Camp Romadie, Camp Tikrit.
 Iranian captives loved Aboutorabi very much because of his way in leadership of captives.
 He was nicknamed “Seyyed-e Azadegan”, means sir of released war captives, because of his way to deal with captivity and encouraging the captives.
 Even Iraqi soldiers were impressed by his personality.
 For example, an Iraqi Major told Aboutorabi: "if Khomeini is like you, I will follow him."

 After captivity

-Finally, after ten years of captivity, he returned to his homeland to a popular welcome.
+Finally, after ten years of captivity, he returned to Iran to a popular welcome.
 He was appointed as the representative of the Supreme Leader in Azadegan (released war captives) Affairs Headquarters.
 In the fourth and fifth sessions of the Islamic Consultative Assembly, he was the second and third representative from Tehran.

 Death

-Alongside his father Haj Seyyed Abbas Aboutorabi, he was killed in a car crash on June 2, 2000, when they were on their way to Mashhad for Imam Reza pilgrimage.
+Alongside his father Haj Seyyed Abbas Aboutorabi, he was killed in a car crash on 2 June 2000, when they were on their way to Mashhad for Imam Reza pilgrimage.
 They were buried in the Sahn Azadi (freedom courtyard) of the Imam Reza shrine on the anniversary of Imam Reza's martyrdom.